mnishiguchi/business_trip_calculator/analysis.md

 Saved                    $  0
 ```

-### hotel
+### Hotel
-If user enter 100 for nightly hotel room rate:
+If user enter 100 for nightly hotel room rate...

 - since the duration is longer than one day, hotel stay is allowed;
 - number of hotel stay: 3 - 1 = 2 nights;